Malvern (Vic.)

 AreaSearch analysis of residential development drivers sees Malvern recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction value of new homes was $1,126,000, suggesting a focus on the premium segment with upmarket properties.
-In FY-26, Malvern has seen $59.6 million in commercial approvals registered, indicating robust local business investment.
-Recent construction comprises 13.0% detached dwellings and 87.0% attached dwellings, reflecting a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a significant change from the current housing mix of 46.0% houses.
+In FY-26, $59.6 million in commercial approvals have been registered, suggesting robust local business investment.
+New building activity shows 13.0% detached houses and 87.0% medium and high-density housing, reflecting a trend towards denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
+This is a significant change from the current housing mix of 46.0% houses.
+Malvern has a low density area with around 172 people per approval.

 Frequently Asked Questions - Development